Mexican businessman, others face U.S. charges in $100 million laundering scheme

 Lawyers for the defendants could not be immediately identified.

+InvestaBank said in a statement it was confident Djemal could prove his innocence, and that the investigation would neither affect operations nor its purchase of the Deutsche Bank units.

+"In this regard, both Deutsche Bank and investors interested in participating in the capital increase of InvestaBank have stated that the commitments assumed remain in place," it said.

-Prosecutors said that from 2011 to 2016, the defendants engaged in a scheme to defraud the Mexican government of tax revenue relating to its value added tax (VAT) and then launder the scheme's proceeds throughout the United States and Mexico.
+Prosecutors said from 2011 to 2016, the defendants engaged in a scheme to defraud the Mexican government of tax revenue relating to its value-added tax (VAT) and then launder the scheme's proceeds throughout the United States and Mexico.

 Prosecutors said the defendants created dozens of front companies that claimed to be doing business as cellular phone importers and exporters in order to fraudulently obtain VAT refunds from the Mexican government.

-As part of the scheme, Djemal and Haiat had the front companies buy outdated cellular phones which were then exported to U.S.-based companies operated by others involved in the scheme.
+As part of the scheme, Djemal and Haiat had the front companies buy outdated cellular phones which were then exported to U.S.-based firms operated by others involved in the scheme.

-While exporting the phones, Djemal and Haiat obtained fraudulent invoices and created other documents in order to fraudulently boost the phones' value, enabling them to seek inflated VAT refunds, prosecutors said.
+While exporting the phones, Djemal and Haiat obtained fraudulent invoices and created other documents to fraudulently boost the phones' value, enabling them to seek inflated VAT refunds, prosecutors said.

 During the scheme, Djemal and Haiat owned a Mexican company that handled administrative details of the conspiracy, the complaint said.